-When it comes to traditional panelling, there are many styles available to suit the age of the house and personal taste.
+When it comes to traditional panelling, there are many styles available to suit the age of your house and personal taste.
 Some incorporate a richer effect, such as hand-carved friezes and pilasters, others have a traditional aged and polished finish, and some, such as the Tudor linenfold, are highly decorative.

-Houses dating from the 16th and 17th century will tend to favour panelling made up of smaller squares.
+Houses dating from the 16th and 17th century will tend to favor panelling made up of smaller squares.
 A cottage, meanwhile, might suit plank and muntin walls, a technique that uses large oak beams as a frame with oak panelling in between.
 The Victorian typically opted for panelling at dado rail height in their houses.

 For a rustic, homespun feel, clad walls in irregular-width planks and paint on decorative details.
 Using the same mustard yellow for the faux dado rail border and the stencilled frieze helps to bring the space together.